datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 ********************************************************

 ``datalad_next`` executes a lot of subprocesses to get its work done.
-Subprocess execution is done by the runner class, i.e. ``datalad_next.runner.ThreadedRunner`` and a small shell around it: ``datalad_next.runner.Runner`` (we refer to the latter as "runner" throughout the rest of the document).
+Subprocess execution is performed by the runner class, i.e. ``datalad_next.runner.ThreadedRunner`` and a small shell around it: ``datalad_next.runner.Runner`` (we refer to the latter as "runner" throughout the rest of the document).

 This document is intended for ``datalad``-developers who want to understand how the runner code works and how they can use it to efficiently execute subprocesses or to build higher level tools, e.g. batch-command classes.